Mold Removal Services

 Mold and mold removal services have often become a hot topic for local news coverage and is hotly debated in the medical community.
 The health and safety of your home or business could be at risk and most insurance policies have an exclusion for mold and bacteria.

-Due to the lack of local law or regulation, some contractors have started offering remove mold and offer remediation services without the needed experience or education.
+Due to the lack of local law or regulation, some mold removal companies have started offering to remove mold and offer remediation services without the needed experience or education.
 Often, leaving your property in a worse position than you started.
 If you have a mold situation in your home or business, you need certified mold removal professionals, who can safely and effectively take care of the problem.

 We have the tools and equipment to effectively get rid of mold and mold spores properly.
-If the mold growth covers more than 10 square fee; you should strongly consider the guidance of a professional remediation company.
+If the mold growth covers more than 10 square fee; you should strongly consider the guidance of a professional remediation company or mold removal contractor.

 What are the factors that affect the cost?
 The amount of work required to clean and remediate your mold problem is often dependent on the extent of the damage.
 Small areas of mold on glass or tile surfaces can be cleaned and remedied easily, while infected materials require a more intensive cleanup process.
 You can also expect to pay more if you have flooding caused by contaminated water.

 The average cost of mold remediation varies, but it can range from $75 to $3,000.
 Cleaning up a small mold infestation may only cost a few hundred dollars, while repairing porous areas may cost hundreds, even thousands of dollars.
 Depending on the extent of the damage, a mold remediation plan may include replacing porous materials such as drywall, cabinets, and furniture.
 Repairing the damaged areas will likely be cheaper than replacing them entirely.